13 thrilling outdoor water parks where you can beat the summer heat

 Universal's Volcano Bay (Photo: Universal Orlando)

-From the Disney and Universal Studios water parks in Orlando to the steepest, tallest, and fastest water slides and coasters in the Midwest, here are the most thrilling outdoor water parks across the country.
+From the Walt Disney World Resort and Universal Orlando Resort water parks in Orlando to the steepest, tallest, and fastest waterslides and coasters in the Midwest, here are the most thrilling outdoor water parks across the country.

 1. Schlitterbahn New Braunfels